10% off + FREE Gut Heat Pad - code TG10 until Dec. 1

 Ashwagandha

-Ashwagandha (Withania somnifera) is an annual evergreen shrub of the nightshade family.
-It goes by many names, including ginseng and winter cherry, and is native to India, the Middle East and parts of Africa.
-The name Ashwagandha translates to ‘horse smell’ in Sanskrit, referring to the horsey smell of the root itself, and the medicinal properties that are said to give the strength and vitality of a horse.
+Ashwagandha (Withania somnifera) is an evergreen shrub from the nightshade family.
+Known by names such as Indian ginseng and winter cherry, it is native to India, the Middle East, and parts of Africa.
+Its Sanskrit name refers to the scent of the root and its traditional association with strength and vitality.

-A Standardized Withania Somnifera Extract Significantly Reduces Stress-Related Parameters in Chronically Stressed Humans: A Double-Blind, Randomized, Placebo-Controlled Study
+A Standardized Withania Somnifera Extract — Double-Blind, Randomized, Placebo-Controlled Study

 Read the study